 - Click to download and complete the Teen Volunteer Application and Parent Consent Form.

 - Sign up for Orientation by contacting the Teen Volunteer Coordinator, at (712) 396-6341 or by e-mail.

 - Attend an Orientation Session and sign up for your volunteer shift.
 We have shifts every day, including the weekend, from 4:30 p.m. to 6:30 p.m. and a Saturday morning shift from 11:00 a.m. to 1:00 p.m.
 Teen Volunteers work their designated shift each week.
 If you are going to miss your shift you must call the Teen Volunteer Coordinator at (712) 396-6341.

-- Following the seven-week probationary period, a written test will be given to ensure competency in all service areas.
+- Following the eight shift probationary period, a written test will be given to ensure competency in all service areas.

 - Upon successful completion of the exam, you will be accepted as a full-fledged Teen Volunteer and receive a navy polo to complete the uniform.

 - Individuals involved in extracurricular activities are allowed a three-month Leave of Absence (LOA) during which time they will be excused from their shift.
 A LOA form must be filled out and returned to the Teen Volunteer Coordinator.
-A LOA cannot be taken until completion of the seven weeks of "hands-on" training.
+A LOA cannot be taken until completion of the probationary period.

 Methodist Jennie Edmundson Hospital Volunteer Services Department